ece-akdeniz/deep-learning-project/README.md

 ## Project Structure
+- `reproducing-results.ipynb`: Jupyter Notebook used for reproducing the paper's results, includes the implementations of different neural network architectures with and without dropout.
-- `models/`: Includes the implementations of different neural network architectures with dropout and other regularization techniques.
+- `comparison with other benchmark methods/`: Directory of Jupyer Notebooks used for comparing benchmark regularization methods, includes the implementations of different neural network architectures with dropout and other regularization techniques.
-- `results/`: Contains the results obtained from training and evaluating the models.
+- `results/`: Contains the results obtained from training and evaluating the models plotted for easy reading.
+- `project report/`: Contains the project report in both PDF and latex formats.
-- `reproduce.ipynb`: Jupyter Notebook used for reproducing the paper's results.
+- `presentation.pdf`: Slides prepared for the presentation of the project.

 ## Requirements
 To run the code in this repository, you will need the following dependencies: